Share

 The removal process depends on how much of these substances are present in your blood.

 If there’s a lot, CytoSorb captures a lot of it.
-If there’s only a little, CytoSorb will only capture substances until they are in balance again.
+If there’s only a little, CytoSorb will capture certain substances until they are in balance again.
 This balance is a bit like the way your body’s own cells control substance levels.
-CytoSorb is designed not to remove too much of the natural substances your body needs to function properly.
+CytoSorb is designed not to remove the amounts of physiological substances your body needs to function properly.

 • CytoSorb works by making certain substances stick to it through a physical-chemical bond.

 This is called adsorption.
 Think of it like a magnet that makes things stick to it and does not release them again.
-This is different from the process of filtration as used e.g. in dialysis, when specific substances are removed by the use of a filter medium.
+This is different from the process of filtration as used e.g. in dialysis, where water-soluble substances are removed by the use of filtration.

-• CytoSorb adsorbs only specific substances and those that have a certain size.
+• CytoSorb adsorbs only selected substances and those that have a certain size.

 CytoSorb captures only small to medium-sized molecules (up to a certain size) that have a specific kind of structure.
 Imagine CytoSorb as having millions of tiny holes that only let certain-sized molecules inside.
 And only those molecules will “stick” to CytoSorb as they have a particular characteristic: they do not like water.